 Lake Liberty is the perfect place to fish, canoe, or kayak.
 Nestled in the rolling hills just east of Liberty off of Hwy 70, the lake provides a peaceful, quiet destination to decompress & enjoy the beauty of nature.

 The City is served by Mayor Steven Brown and a City Council, comprised of 6 city residents.
-Richard Montgomery, Brian Beeler, Andy Lawhorn, Larry Bowmer, Carla Wesley Turner and Micah Smith.
-They meet the 2nd Monday of every month.
+Richard Montgomery, Brian Beeler, Andy Lawhorn, Ben Barlow, Carla Wesley Turner and Micah Smith.
+They meet the 2nd Monday of every month at 5:00PM at City Hall.